umati/Showcase/SERVER.md

    - <http://opcfoundation.org/UA/IA>
    - <http://opcfoundation.org/UA/Machinery>
    - <http://opcfoundation.org/UA/MachineTools>
-   - `your custom namespace for you instance`
+   - `your custom namespace(s) for you instance(s)`

 4. If the computer, where the OpenVPN Client runs is accessible, try connecting to your OPC UA Server via the Open VPN IP-address (begins with 10.80.0.).
-If no OPC UA Client is available on this computer, basic connection test can also be done by using telnet, by telnet 10.80.0.XX 4840 .
+If no OPC UA Client is available on this computer, basic connection test can also be done by using telnet, by `telnet 10.80.0.XX 4840` .
 5. When the OPC UA Server and the VPN-Connection is established, visit [https://fairconnect.umati.app](https://fairconnect.umati.app/) to check your connection and integrate the machine to the datahub.

 A reference to any other custom namespace would unfortunately hinder the participant&#39;s server from being aggregated.